RyanKirkland86/professional_README_generator/README.md

 ![Image](https://github.com/RyanKirkland86/professional_README_generator/blob/main/Assets/Terminal%20Screenshot.jpg)

-The user will then face a series of prompts asking question to populate the README.
+The user will then receive a series of questions to populate the README.
 Here is a sample of that code:

 ```javascript
 const promptUser = () =>